A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 But by definition of the $A_j$, we have:

 and thus we get:

 But $s$ is coprime with $\rho$, which is a contradiction.
-Therefore, there is no $\lambda$-good subalgebra of operators for $s \geq 3$ and $\rho >1$.
+Therefore, there is no $\lambda$-good subset of operators for $s \geq 3$ and $\rho >1$.
 The only possible choices are $s=1$ and $s=2$, which were considered in cases (b) and (d).

 This completes the proof of the theorem. \end{proof}